|Title:||A Cognitive Approach to Implementing Tree Thinking in High School and College Biology Curricula|

 Data Analytic Strategy: Data analytic methods will include relevant parametric (e.g., analysis of variance) and non-parametric (e.g., chi-square) statistical analyses.

 Catley, K.M., Novick, L.R., and Funk, D.J.
 (2012).
-The Promise and Challenges of Introducing Tree Thinking into Evolution Education.
+The Promise and Challenges of Introducing Tree Thinking Into Evolution Education.
 In K. Rosengren, E.M.
-Evans, S. Brem, and G. Sinatra (Eds.), Evolution Challenges: Integrating Research and Practice in Teaching and Learning about Evolution.
-Oxford University Press, 93.
+Evans, S. Brem, and G. Sinatra (Eds.), Evolution Challenges: Integrating Research and Practice in Teaching and Learning About Evolution (pp. 93).
+New York: Oxford University Press.

 Novick, L.R., Shade, C.K., and Catley, K.M.
 (2011).
 Linear Versus Branching Depictions of Evolutionary History: Implications for Diagram Design.
 Topics in Cognitive Science, 3: 536–559.